Author: Charles Judd

 Read More

 In the early 2000s, LazyTown combined live-action, puppetry, and CGI to deliver a message about the importance of a healthy lifestyle.
 Central to this world was Stephanie, the pink-haired girl who inspired LazyTown’s residents to be active and healthy.
 The character was brought to life by Julianna Rose Mauriello in the show’s first two seasons.
 Background Born in Irvington, New York, on May 26, 1991, Julianna began her acting journey at a young age.
-Before LazyTown, she had already made her mark in theatre, showcasing her talents in productions like “The Nutcracker,” “Oklahoma!” and “Gypsy: A Musical Fable.”
+Before LazyTown, she had already made her mark in theater, showcasing her talents in productions like “The Nutcracker,” “Oklahoma!” and “Gypsy: A Musical Fable.”
 Her commitment…

 Read More